Girls Inc. of Lakeland Afterschool and Summer Programs

 • Ages: 5–18 years old

-The leadership team includes Pal Rivers Powell (Chairperson), April Taylor (Vice Chairperson), Marie Wilmot (Secretary), Elena Nicholas (Treasurer), and Kay Fields (President & CEO).
-Additional board members are Joyce Bentley, Susan Brose-Toadvine, Reggie Cannon, Monique Jones-Floyd, Amy Franklin, Alisha Hinton, Christian Lee, Melissa Livingston, Rotisha McGriff, Dean Kirkland McMillan, Teresa Olinger, Laura Pinner, Stacey Pough, Lisa Richardson, Cindy Ross, Chrystal Martin Thornton, and Dawnetta Wearing-Haynes.
-Key staff members include Stacy Hickman (Program Operations Manager), Billy Shaw (Maintenance and Bus/Van Driver), Susan Linton (Tutorial Program Coordinator), Michael Taylor (Bus Driver), and program instructors Deborah Broome and Madisyn Ortiz.
+The leadership and staff team includes Pal Rivers Powell (Chairperson), April Taylor (Vice Chairperson), Marie Wilmot (Secretary), Elena Nicholas (Treasurer), Kay Fields (President & CEO), and board members Joyce Bentley, Susan Brose-Toadvine, Reggie Cannon, Monique Jones-Floyd, Amy Franklin, Alisha Hinton, Christian Lee, Melissa Livingston, Rotisha McGriff, Dean Kirkland McMillan, Teresa Olinger, Laura Pinner, Stacey Pough, Lisa Richardson, Cindy Ross, Chrystal Martin Thornton, and Dawnetta Wearing-Haynes.
+Program operations and support roles include Stacy Hickman (Program Operations Manager), Billy Shaw (Maintenance and Bus/Van Driver), Susan Linton (Tutorial Program Coordinator), Michael Taylor (Bus Driver), and program instructors Deborah Broome and Madisyn Ortiz.

 • Ages: 5–18 years old

-The leadership team includes Pal Rivers Powell (Chairperson), April Taylor (Vice Chairperson), Marie Wilmot (Secretary), Elena Nicholas (Treasurer), and Kay Fields (President & CEO).
-Additional board members are Joyce Bentley, Susan Brose-Toadvine, Reggie Cannon, Monique Jones-Floyd, Amy Franklin, Alisha Hinton, Christian Lee, Melissa Livingston, Rotisha McGriff, Dean Kirkland McMillan, Teresa Olinger, Laura Pinner, Stacey Pough, Lisa Richardson, Cindy Ross, Chrystal Martin Thornton, and Dawnetta Wearing-Haynes.
-Key staff members include Stacy Hickman (Program Operations Manager), Billy Shaw (Maintenance and Bus/Van Driver), Susan Linton (Tutorial Program Coordinator), Michael Taylor (Bus Driver), and program instructors Deborah Broome and Madisyn Ortiz.
+The leadership and staff team includes Pal Rivers Powell (Chairperson), April Taylor (Vice Chairperson), Marie Wilmot (Secretary), Elena Nicholas (Treasurer), Kay Fields (President & CEO), and board members Joyce Bentley, Susan Brose-Toadvine, Reggie Cannon, Monique Jones-Floyd, Amy Franklin, Alisha Hinton, Christian Lee, Melissa Livingston, Rotisha McGriff, Dean Kirkland McMillan, Teresa Olinger, Laura Pinner, Stacey Pough, Lisa Richardson, Cindy Ross, Chrystal Martin Thornton, and Dawnetta Wearing-Haynes.
+Program operations and support roles include Stacy Hickman (Program Operations Manager), Billy Shaw (Maintenance and Bus/Van Driver), Susan Linton (Tutorial Program Coordinator), Michael Taylor (Bus Driver), and program instructors Deborah Broome and Madisyn Ortiz.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.